JDonnellyCodeInstitute/bespoke-brushwork/README.md

     [Wireframe Gallery Tablet](assets/images/readme/wire-gallery-tablet.png)
     [Wireframe Gallery Mobile](assets/images/readme/wire-gallery-mobile.png)

     - There are a couple of small changes between the form plan and the live site.
-For example, the initial intention was to have an image of the sistine chapel in the background, but the idea to use only the artist's work throughout the site came after.
+For example, the initial intention was to have an image of the Sistine Chapel in the background, but the idea to use only the artist's work throughout the site came after.
     - Note also that there is a location field in the original form plan, this was removed as we didn't want potential clients to feel limited because of their geography.
     - The idea for a confirmation page that aligned with the theme of the site also arrived mid-development so was never planned for during the design period.